-In ‘Home is so Sad’ the poet addresses themes of home, solitude, separation, and even loss.
-There is also an inherent allusion to the theme of coming of age.
+In this poem the poet addresses themes of home, solitude, separation, and even loss.
+There is also an inherent allusion to the theme of coming of age in ‘Home is so Sad.’
 It is the most obvious, aside perhaps from death, reason that people leave a home.
 They might come back, but it is never the same again.
 The tone is mournful, expressing a loss that is felt by the house, those left behind, and those that left.

 Explore Home is so Sad

 Summary of Home is so Sad